Menu

 Groups based on a hobby or similar interest are great places to meet like-minded people in MadridMeetup is a free website that allows members to create specialized groups and advertise events.
 There are plenty of categories to choose from, featuring an extensive range of events in both English and Spanish that cater to specific interests.

 Social media is another great place to broaden your network in Madrid.
 Simply type Madrid into the keyword search on Facebook, and you'll be bombarded with all kinds of unique groups in the city.
 There are groups for students, teachers, writers and businesspeople.
 Also, you'll find groups specifically for families, moms, foodies, expats, or people from a certain country.
-Most of these groups have organized events, or you can introduce yourself and create a meetup.
+Many have organized events, or you can introduce yourself and create a meetup.

 Take a class in Madrid